minio/operator/examples/kustomization/operator-external-idp-oid/README.md

 ### Client credentials

-Operator console is a standalone application that identifies itself to the OpenID server using *client credentials*.
+Operator Console is a standalone application that identifies itself to the OpenID server using *client credentials*.
 The client credentials are set in the Operator Console with the following environment variables:
 - `CONSOLE_IDP_CLIENT_ID` (client id)
 - `CONSOLE_IDP_SECRET` (client secret)